Slater family (EastEnders): Revival of the family

+Indeyarna Donaldson-Holness (pictured) portrays Jasmine Fisher, Zoe's daughter.
+She was introduced in 2025.

 On 20 December 2017, it was confirmed that Wallace, Wright and Morse would reprise their roles as Kat, Jean and Mo respectively.
 All three actresses expressed their delight at returning to the soap.
 Yorke also expressed his excitement at the family's revival and said that it was "a real joy to find a way to bring them back together".
 Upon her return, Wallace opined that Yorke had revisited the family aspect of EastEnders and the Slater family.
 On Yorke's creative choices with the family, Wallace commented, "There's the hustle and bustle of the Slaters, supporting each other, arguing with each other, laughing, it's just great."
 Mo returns in March 2018 and announces that Kat is dead, leading the residents of Albert Square to arrange a fundraising night in memory of Kat.
 Shortly after Mo, Jean returns followed by Kat.

 Yorke also confirmed a new Slater family member would be introduced to the series.
 Katie Jarvis later joined the cast as Stacey's cousin, Hayley Slater.
 The actress expressed her disbelief at joining a family that she loves.
 In May, it emerges that Hayley is pregnant and when Alfie appears in two episodes, he is revealed to be the father.
 In September 2018, it was announced that Ashley McGuire has been cast in the role of Hayley's manipulative and villainous mother, Bev Slater.
 She appears across multiple guest stints.
 The following month, Hayley gives birth to a daughter, Cherry Slater.
 Following Alfie's return in November, Tommy, Bert and Ernie were reintroduced to the series.
 Shay Crotty reprised his role as Tommy, while the roles of Bert and Ernie were recast to Elliot Briffett and Cody Briffett respectively.
 The family are central to the 2018 Christmas episodes as the truth about Cherry's paternity is revealed.

+In 2025, two further members were added to the family: twins Jasmine Fisher (Indeyarna Donaldson-Holness) and Josh Goodwin (Joshua Vaughan).
+The twins debuted following the return of Zoe, after Ryan reprised her role following 20 years away from EastEnders.
+They were eventually revealed to be Zoe's twins, whom she had with Anthony Trueman (Nicholas Bailey), who Zoe dated during her original tenure on the soap.